6 Great Tank Mates for Fire Eels (Compatibility Guide 2023)

 Temperament | Highly aggressive |

-They’re also extremely aggressive, so you can’t pair them with any smaller fish.
+They’re also aggressive, so you can’t pair them with smaller fish.
 If you’re thinking of adding a Silver Arowana to your tank, ensure that you have enough space and can keep conditions and feedings ideal—otherwise, you might run into problems.

 4. Oscar Fish (Astronotus Ocellatus)